ignatiusmb/mauss.dev/workspace/content/routes/curated/harvest-2021.02/+article.md

 title: Harvest • February 2021
 ---

-Hey folks, welcome back to the Harvest!
+Hello and welcome to the Harvest!
 February's short month caught me off guard, even then it's been a month already.
 As always, feel free to skip ahead to your preferred content by using the quick links provided above to jump to your the section.
 I got a lot of interesting stuff to share even with the short month.

-## Article of the month
+## pieces

 ![security, privacy, and anonymity#f#fb](https://images.unsplash.com/photo-1548092372-0d1bd40894a3 "[[PrivacyTools](https://blog.privacytools.io/privacy-security-anonymity/)] What are security, privacy, and anonymity?")